nikcleju/DSP_Course/Lectures/00_Introduction.md

     - Consists of both theory questions and exercises
     - Many small questions (like in Information Theory exam), both for theory and exercises

+- Applications
+	- 40% of final grade
 	- Laboratory
-    - 20% of final grade
         - in Matlab / Simulink
 		- grade will be computed from:
-        - activity throughout semester (10%)
+		- a). activity throughout semester (10%)
-        - final laboratory practical test in Matlab / Simulink (10%)
+		- b). final laboratory practical test in Matlab / Simulink (10%)
 	- Intermediate tests
 		- 20% of final grade
 		- 3 tests: in Week 5, Week 8 and Week 11
 		- test = one exercise, 30 minutes, during lecture or laboratory (will be decided)
 		- Tests grade = average of the three tests grades

-- Final grade = 60% Exam + 20% Tests + 20% Lab
+- Final grade = 60% Exam + 40% Applications (Tests + Lab)

 ### Course structure